Nika Radišić

 Nika Radišić (born 19 March 2000) is a Slovenian professional tennis player.
-She has career-high rankings of world No. 330 in singles and No. 173 in doubles.
-She has won one singles title and 26 doubles titles on the ITF Circuit.
+She has career-high rankings of world No. 330 in singles and No. 71 in doubles.
+She has won one WTA Tour and two WTA 125 titles in doubles, along with one singles title and 30 doubles titles on the ITF Circuit.

 Radišić made her debut for the Slovenia Fed Cup team in 2018.

 She made her WTA Tour main-draw debut as a wildcard entrant at the 2021 Portorož Open, losing to Kristina Mladenovic in the first round.

+Partnering with Dalila Jakupović, Radišić won her first WTA Tour doubles title at the 2026 Hamburg Open, defeating top seeds Magali Kempen and Alexandra Panova in the final.